Harry Quilter: Last years

 Until the end of his life Quilter occupied himself with periodical writing, travelling, and collecting works of art.
 He died at 42 Queen's Gate Gardens, London in 1907, and was buried at Norwood.
 Most of his collections were sold at Christie's in April 1906, and fetched over £14,000.

+His epitaph reads: “I tried to tell the truth.
+We do what we can.”

 Works

 From 1876 to 1887 Quilter was an art critic and journalist, writing chiefly for The Spectator.
 In 1880–81 he was also for a time art critic for The Times in succession to Tom Taylor.

 In January 1888 Quilter started an ambitious periodical, the Universal Review.
 The first number was published on 16 May 1888; it was illustrated, and contained articles by leading British and French writers.
 George Meredith contributed in 1889 his Jump to Glory Jane.
 After initial success there were money troubles, and the Review ended with the issue for December 1890.

+The Universal Review included essays on women’s education and political reform, as well as contributions from artists associated with the suffrage and Arts and Crafts movements.

 In 1902 Quilter published What's What, a miscellany; of the 1182 pages he wrote about a third, containing 350,000 words.
 His other publications included: